-A quick Google search pulls up thousand of logo design tutorials, logo showcases and free resources for logo designing.
+A quick Google search pulls up thousands of logo design tutorials, logo showcases and free resources for logo designing.
 While these tutorials and tools help you to get your job done, they are of no use if you don’t have a solid understanding of the basics.

-In today’s post, we get down to the nitty gritty of what makes a good and efficient logo design and also provide you with fail-proof tips that help you to create an iconic identity for your brand.
+In today’s post, we get down to the nitty-gritty of what makes a good and efficient logo design and also provide you with fail-proof tips that help you to create an iconic identity for your brand.

 To begin with what exactly is the Purpose of a Logo?

 The aim of a logo is to make the brand immediately identifiable.
 Consider the logo as a flag, a street sign or a signature.
-Its purpose is not to sell, but to make your brand recognisable.
+Its purpose is not to sell, but to make your brand recognizable.

 There is no hard and fast rule as to what qualifies as a logo or not.
 It can be anything as long as it achieves its purpose.